 So here were the Dickeys, new to the fishing tackle business, but suddenly in ownership of a company that had two great products and a host of others to sell.
 While Melinda worked hard at getting their website redesigned and capable of processing orders, Mike hit the road to promote their products to smaller retailers and set up production facilities in the garage of their Spring, Texas home.

 And they both made a commitment to spreading the word through festivals along the coast.
 They enjoyed the atmosphere and the opportunity to meet their growing customer base.
-From my time with them, customer contact and service is very important to their business philosophy.
-Mike mans the ship on a daily basis, and recounted lots of feedback he'd received.
+From my time with them, customer contact and service are very important to their business philosophy.
+Mike mans the ship on a daily basis and recounted lots of feedback he'd received.

 Current Production and Future Plans

 Grind Terminal Tackle currently offers their stringers, wade boxes, and t-shirts, and hats of eye-popping design and detail.
 These can be purchased through their website, the shows, and festivals they attend, and select retailers along the coast.
 The wade boxes and stringers are assembled in their garage by Mike himself, and the t-shirts are printed locally.